Pelosi says Trump has admitted to bribery as impeachment probe intensifies

 The staffer cited by Taylor is David Holmes, a Taylor aide who has been subpoenaed to testify in the inquiry on Friday behind closed doors, said a person familiar with the issue.

-Ukraine’s Foreign Minister Vadym Prystaiko said on Thursday that Sondland did not explicitly link the security aid to an investigation into the Bidens, Interfax Ukraine reported.

-“Ambassador Sondland did not tell us, and certainly did not tell me, about a connection between the assistance and the investigations.
-You should ask him,” Prystaiko said.
+Democrats are aiming to settle the question of Trump’s impeachment before the end of the year. [nL2N2771K6]

-Reporting by Patricia Zengerle and Karen Freifeld; Additional reporting by Doina Chiacu in Washington and Matthias Williams in Kiev; Writing by Will Dunham; Editing by Peter Cooney and Sonya Hepinstall
+Reporting by Patricia Zengerle and Karen Freifeld; Additional reporting by Doina Chiacu and David Morgan in Washington and Matthias Williams in Kiev; Writing by Will Dunham; Editing by Peter Cooney and Sonya Hepinstall